casey/degenerate/man/src/introduction.md

 [degenerate.computer](https://degenerate.computer).

 Degenerate operates as a chain of image filters.
 The output of each filter is used as the input of the next filter.
-Degenerate programs change the state of the current image filter and call `render()` to apply it.
+Degenerate programs configure the state of the current image filter and call `render()` to apply it.

 Image filters have a number of properties, including a transformation, which determines where in the input image pixels will be sampled from; a mask, which